About us

 Where we’re heading

 It is important to note that while the NFRSA will initially concentrate on the six services we currently assist – there is nothing stopping us widening our remit to others as we grow – for instance the military.
-But as a young charity, we must develop carefully – so watch this space!
+But we must develop carefully – so watch this space!

 THE FUTURE